-- 4.9.
-In 2022, in North Northamptonshire, there were 146 alcohol-related deaths, which is similar to the England average4, although this is likely to disguise differences at a local level. - 4.10.
+- as a proportion of the total population, the highest rate of deaths from drug misuse was in Kettering, followed by Northampton and Corby. - 4.9.
+In 2022, in North Northamptonshire, there were 146 alcohol-related deaths, which is similar to the England average, although this is likely to disguise differences at a local level. - 4.10.
 A summary of the local substance misuse services is included in Appendix 1.
 Work is underway to increase understanding of equity of access, outcome and experience by gender, age, ethnicity and disability.
 Currently, people in substance misuse treatment are more likely to be male (69%) and aged 40-54, which is similar to the national treatment population.
 People from ethnic groups other than White British are under-represented in the treatment population.
 Further work will explore whether this under-representation relates to different patterns of drug and alcohol use or barriers to engaging with services. - 4.11.
-In addition to these services, partners work collectively to reduce drugrelated deaths.
+In addition to these services, partners work collectively to reduce drug-related deaths.
 The 'Local Drug Information System' (LDIS) is an early warning system through which reports of potent, adulterated, contaminated or dangerous substances are shared locally to reduce the risk of further harm, including drug-related deaths.
 Information shared through the LDIS process is confidential, so patients or service users cannot be identified. - 4.12.
 The drug-related deaths (DRD) review process reviews reports from organisations involved in the care of the person who died to identify and share system learning that could reduce future deaths in similar circumstances.
 An annual report that summarises drug-related deaths enables consideration of any trends and information about their causes to inform local action.